Solvable points on intersections of quadrics, cubics, and quartics: Introduction

 \end{theorem}

 While $p$ and $q$ are ungainly to typeset in full generality in an introduction (see Appendix~\ref{section:select_bounds} for the explicit formula), specific cases make the point clear:

 \begin{corollary} Let $X \subseteq \Pb^N$ be an intersection of $m \geq 1$ hypersurfaces.
-Then $X(k^\Sol) \subseteq X$ is dense if: \begin{itemize} \item each hypersurface is of degree $2$ and $N \geq \tfrac{1}{2} (m+1)^2$. \item each hypersurface is of degree $3$ and $N \geq \tfrac{1}{2^3} (m+1)^4$. \item each hypersurface is of degree $4$ and $N \geq \tfrac{1}{2^7} (m+1)^8$. \end{itemize} \end{corollary} These estimates eschew sharpness (with regards to the methods described in this paper) for tidiness, but they are closer in form to bounds described in \cite[Theorem 2]{Wooley1998} which guarantee a solvable point for systems of $m$ forms of degree $d$ in $\Pb^N$ with $N \geq (2m^2)^{2^{d-2}}$, i.e. when $N \geq 2m^2$, $N \geq 4m^4$, and $N \geq 16m^8$ for the respective cases of quadrics, cubics, and quartics; note that loc. cit. also only guarantees the existence of a solvable point, not the density of such, as emphasized in \cite[Problem (b)]{Wooley1999}.
+Then $X(k^\Sol) \subseteq X$ is dense if: \begin{itemize} \item each hypersurface is of degree $2$ and $N \geq \tfrac{1}{2} (m+1)^2$. \item each hypersurface is of degree $3$ and $N \geq \tfrac{1}{2^3} (m+1)^4$. \item each hypersurface is of degree $4$ and $N \geq \tfrac{1}{2^7} (m+1)^8$. \end{itemize} \end{corollary} These estimates eschew sharpness (with regards to the methods described in this paper) for tidiness, but they are closer in form to bounds described in \cite[Theorem 2]{Wooley1998} which guarantee a solvable point for systems of $m$ forms of degree $d$ in $\Pb^N$ with $N \geq (2m^2)^{2^{d-2}}$, i.e., when $N \geq 2m^2$, $N \geq 4m^4$, and $N \geq 16m^8$ for the respective cases of quadrics, cubics, and quartics; note that loc. cit. also only guarantees the existence of a solvable point, not the density of such, as emphasized in \cite[Problem (b)]{Wooley1999}.\footnote{As Wooley informed us, using \cite[Lemma 2.1]{Wooley1998} and $\varphi=1$, one can obtain the same constants as in Corollary~\ref{corollary:points_on_pure_intersections} for existence (though not density).}

 Indeed, even the bounding polynomial $q$ is not the sharpest bound obtainable through these methods---the formulas in Section \ref{subsection:iterative_formulas} involve floor functions which admit additional savings.
 See Appendix \ref{section:select_bounds} for select tables of our tightest bounds on $N$ as in Theorem \ref{theorem:solvable_j-planes}.